nikolajanjic/stt/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block